 10. What is a class action lawsuit in commercial law?

 A class action lawsuit is a legal action initiated by a representative party on behalf of a larger group of individuals who have suffered similar harm or have similar claims against a defendant.
 In commercial law, a class action lawsuit may arise when a business practice or action affects a significant number of individuals in a similar manner.
 The representative party, also known as the class representative, files the lawsuit on behalf of the entire class of affected individuals.
 Class action lawsuits enable multiple individuals to collectively seek resolution and potential compensation as a group, rather than pursuing separate legal actions.
 This mechanism is often used when individual claims would be impractical, costly, or less efficient to pursue separately.
 Class actions help ensure that the rights and interests of a larger group of individuals are adequately represented and considered in the legal process.
+We are the experienced corporate advocates in Delhi, India, contact us now.

 RELATED ARTICLES